 As the afternoon drew on, the temperature dropped.
 But visitors were still enjoying the park.
 I was hoping they’d go home as I didn’t want any people in my photos!

-My sense of expectation grew as time passed.
-I thought I would see something special as the sky looked promising.
-In the end, I was right.
-My last photograph of the day was the best.
-It was a fiery sky over the Nakajima teahouse.
+The last photograph of the day was the best.
+I got my dream.
+It was a fiery, brilliant sunset over the Nakajima teahouse.
 Skyscrapers were behind it, and behind them was Tokyo Tower.
 I will remember it for a very long time.

 The park closes at 5 pm, and in autumn, sunset can be as early as 4:30ish.
 That gives you a window of about fifteen to twenty minutes if you do your research.
 Remember, you need to be outside the gates before closing.
 Still, you should get a fair amount of photographs in that time.

 I want to go back one day.
 Without a doubt, autumn is my favorite time of year.
 It would be great to get these types of pictures again.
-But photography is half luck as the weather plays a huge role.
+But photography is half-luck as the weather plays a huge role.
 We’ll have to wait and see how things work out.